SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDM-625A_Serial.md

 - ESC section: Includes the **Tx/Rx IDR Esc Type**, **Audio Volume** and **High Rate ESC**.
 - AUPC: Includes the **AUPC Rem Demod Unlock Action**, **AUPC ACM Tx Power Max Increase** and **AUPC ACM Mode**.
 These parameters can only be used when the Transmitter is in **IP-ACM mode**.
 - EDMAC Framing Mode and Slave Address
-- CnC-APC (page button): Carrier-in-Carrier Automatic Power Control - when *enabled*/*activated.* This version of the driver contains additional parameters compared to the SNMP version.
+- CnC-APC (page button): Carrier-in-Carrier Automatic Power Control - when *enabled*/*activated.* This version of the connector contains additional parameters compared to the SNMP version.
 - IDR Backward Alarms (page button): For **Tx 1-4** and **Rx 1-4** alarms.

 ### Config - Utilities